-I grew up in Auckland, New Zealand.
-Loved the outdoors, broke a few arms climbing trees and was immersed in all team sports possible.
+I grew up in the city of Auckland, New Zealand.
+Was obsessed with the outdoors, broke a few arms climbing stuff and was immersed in all team sports possible.

 University presented an exciting change and my ambitions became more academically focused (Bachelors of Architecture).
-However having the natural need to exercise, there wasn’t complete remission from training.
+However I quickly realised life didn’t feel complete without exercise, so there wasn’t complete remission from training.

-I did a my first half Ironman in Taupo 2012, where I qualified and then won age group World Champs in Spain.
-I won numerous domestic races before taking my Pro licence at the end of 2014 and winning my first Professional race at Challenge Gold Coast.
+I did a my first Half Ironman in Taupo 2012 (entering a few days out it and very much for ‘fun’.)
+There I qualified for and then Won my age group at ITU ld World Champs in Spain.
+I won numerous domestic races before taking my Professional licence at the end of 2014 and winning my first Professional race at Challenge Gold Coast.